satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 ### DIY steel builds
 Very cheap raw material.
 But you have to be able to custom cut pieces and weld them.

+### How to fill excess volume
+If your container is oversized, you'll end up wasting expensive cooling oil on the unused space.
+It might also make it harder to create a directed current flow across your ASICs.
+So ideally you'll just fill that empty space with something that displaces the volume.

+But take care in deciding what you put in there: see the note below on [material max temps](#selection-of-materials).

+I've seen people put jugs of water in the tanks to fill up space, but that water would act as a kind of heat battery.
+Plus it's a bad idea to have any water in your immersion tank (jug leaks, water reaches miners.
+Disaster).

+_uninformed noob guess:_ Instead it seems better to have empty, sealed glass containers.
+No heat battery, no water risk.

 ## Plate heat exchangers
 The oil-to-water transfer block for dual-loop systems.
 Plate heat exchangers with smaller ports (3/4", 1"?) will likely be harder for a pump to push the cooling oil through.
 Need more testing.
 For now just opt for the 1.25" ports?